 Q: How long is the program?

-A: The MASMA program on-campus is 18 months.
+A: A student can complete the program in 20 months or less.
 All students are considered to be full-time graduate students.

 Q: Can I earn my degree while working full-time?